clnrp/Bocha/README.md

 # Bocha
-Bocha game made in Unreal Engine 4.18
+Bocha game for GearVR, made in Unreal Engine 4.18